botondkirei/ELib/README.md

 # Repostory Organization

-## PElib
+## PAElib

-This directory hold the source code (currently in VHDL) of PElib.
+This directory hold the source code (currently in VHDL) of PAElib.

-## TestPE
+## TestPAE

-TestPE library is the test suite of PElib.
+TestPE library is the test suite of PAElib.
 The continuous development of the test suite is desired.
 Currently some simple circuits
 (ring oscillator and finite state machines) were assambled using discrete electronic components form HCT family.
-Their implementation was carried out using PElib.
+Their implementation was carried out using PAElib.
 Measurement and simulation results are compared in the testsuite.

 ## docs